locutusjs/locutus/website/about.md

 **Why on earth would you port php to js?**

- - initially, there was a need for interoperable server/clientside functions for base64 and url encoding. then...
+ - to create interoperable server/client-side base64 and URL encoding functions that were lacking when we started
  - to see if we could
  - to learn JavaScript
  - to help others learn JavaScript